Types and styles of feng shui

 7) Follow up fine-tuning consultation on site or on the phone (2nd part of the consultation) after a few months

 8) Full support during the whole process (via email /Skype/telephone).
 My feng shui approach is person-centred, evidence-based (I’m a scientist and environmental psychologist as well) and solution-centred so I’ll focus on solutions that will work for you.

 The first consultation lasts up to 2 hours and I will email you a spiritual feng shui report.

-Fee: is depending on the location – please call/text me or email me for a quote giving your location (ie postcode) and how big is your home or workplace
+Fee: depends on the location – please call/text me or email me for a quote giving your location (ie postcode) and how big is your home or workplace

 I have an Ofqual recognised diploma in Practical Spirituality and Wellness and I also work as a Spiritual Health Mentor.